Harshit933/imaiges/README.md

 ## ai_app

-# A social media app built in flutter which allows users to  generate, create and show varitaions of images.
+# A social media app built in flutter which allows users to  generate, create and show variations of images.
-It uses gpt3 apis
+# It uses gpt3 apis

 # Getting Started